iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-overview.md

 #### 1. Protect data with our devtool [DataProtector](https://tools.docs.iex.ec/tools/dataProtector/getting-started)

-- Your sensitive data is encrypted and stored safely
+- Encrypt your sensitive data and store it securely on IPFS
 - Only you control who can access it and when
 - Perfect for private information like research data, business analytics, or personal records